Do homeschooling learners need to be formally assessed?

 Yes.
 The Policy on Home Education stipulated that a learner must be formally assessed at the end of each phase, and this will now be enforced as per the BELA Bill.

 Grade R to 3 learners do not write tests and exams yet; therefore, at the end of Grade 3, the learner must be assessed by a competent assessor (qualified teacher).
 At the end of Grades 6 and 9, learners must be formally assessed.
-Impaq's material is CAPS-aligned and in line with all requirements.
-Learners should write their final examinations in these grades under the supervision of a competent assessor who may use Impaq's memos for marking to ensure that all exam rules and regulations are followed.
+These assessments are presented as a November examination.
+Impaq’s assessments are CAPS-aligned and in line with all requirements.

 • Related Articles